umbraco/Umbraco.Packages/creating-a-package-from-scratch/index.md

 ## Exercise 5: Pack up your package locally using UmbPack

 At this point you know how to create a package from the backoffice, upload it to Our and push your changes to Github.
-That's all it takes to create and maintain a package, if you want to make changes and push a new version you can sync your code to Github, go to Our and upload a new zip version and then set that to the current version while also archiving the previous one.
+That's what it takes to create and maintain a package.

+If you want to make changes and push a new version you can do these steps:

+- Sync your code to Github
+- Go to Our and upload a new zip version
+- Set that to the current version
+- Optionally archive the previous one

 However, while working this way is definitely possible, and will work for everyone it is pretty time consuming and requires you to do a lot of things in different places.
 So let's make it a bit easier!